(910) 725-0466

 Fine Breast plate with loops amd Dealer provememce letter.
 Comes in Riker Case.
 Price $275

-Civil War Confederate Rifleman "R" Button NON-DUG Price $575 Now $500
+Civil War Confederate Rifleman "R" Button NON-DUG Price $575 Now $500 ON-HOLD

 Button is Albert #CS-201-A HT&B MANCHESTER.
 The patina and surface indicate it was probably on a coat at one time.
 Nice addition to any Civil War collection.
 No problems.
 Stippled variety - comes in a Riker case.